glycerine/jcp/README.md

 standalone against the `jsrv` server program.

-`jcp` was written to harden and polish my RPC system, https://github.com/glycerine/rpc25519 , whose high-performance is featured here.
+`jcp` was written to harden and polish my RPC system, https://github.com/glycerine/rpc25519 , whose high-performance and novel Peer/Circuit/Fragment paradigm is featured here.
+In this new style of RPC, peers communicate fragments of infinite data streams over any number of persistent circuits.
+Since the roles are peer-to-peer rather than client-server, either end can run the code for any service
+(as here, in the jcp case, either end can give or take a filesystem update).

 installation
 ------------